pedro-r-marques/workflow/README.md

 Which are then aggregated at the end of the _task_.
 If the subtasks do not transform the json messages, one obtains back the original message at the top level.

+## Persistency

+Received messages are logged to storage (sqlite3) and the state of running jobs can be recreated from the database on restart.

+## TODOs

+Additional message bus support:

+* Kafka
+* gRPC / REST using plain vanilla HTTP channels